 Deja Morgan

 Deja is a community-based chef and land worker who deeply loves feeding people and dreams of building self-sufficient communities.
-While studying under Amirah Mitchell (Sistah Seeds) as a Seed Keeping Fellow, she developed a profound awareness and understanding of her southern roots.
-Tending to seeds significant to her Texas upbringing ignited Deja’s curiosity and interest in Black Foodways and the connection of her lineage through food and its stories.
+While studying under Amirah Mitchell (Sistah Seeds) as a Seed Keeping Fellow, Deja developed a profound awareness and understanding of their southern roots.
+Tending to seeds significant to their Texas upbringing ignited Deja’s curiosity and interest in Black Foodways and the connection of their lineage through food and its stories.
 In the fall of 2021, Deja created and facilitated an Intergenerational African Diaspora Cooking Class at Life Do Grow Farm in North Philadelphia.
-This opportunity allowed her to create a safe space for others to learn about cooking resourcefully and build on the practices of their ancestors.
+This opportunity allowed them to create a safe space for others to learn about cooking resourcefully and build on the practices of their ancestors.
 These experiences shaped Deja’s belief that knowing how to grow food, feeding each other, and understanding the stories behind our dishes are all tools of collective preservation.
-Deja is so grateful for the opportunity to join POP, where she will deepen her relationship to growing food and build a stronger connection with the community across Philadelphia.
+Deja is so grateful for the opportunity to join POP, where they will deepen their relationship to growing food and build a stronger connection with the community across Philadelphia.

 Carolina Torres